thehomerepot/dwspectrum/README.md

 ## Licensing

 In order to record from your security cameras, you will need to purchase licenses.
-These are purchased PER actively recording camera and can be moved between cameras. **However, the licenses are tied to a uniqely generated HUID (hardware ID) and cannot easily be moved.
+These are purchased PER actively recording camera and can be moved between cameras.

+**However, the licenses are tied to a uniqely generated HUID (hardware ID) and cannot easily be moved.
 This may change in v3.1.X but currently you must log a support request to have licenses moved to a new server.
 For this reason be mindful of where you install licenses.
-I would not currently do so inside a docker conatiner**
+I would not currently do so inside a docker container**

 ## Info